-Last night I was only planning on going for a short (5 mile) run on the elliptical, but something @tidbits_of_tara said made me want to push for more and dedicate 10 miles to her, her effort and her journey.
+Last night I was only planning on going for a short (5 mile) run on the elliptical, but something Carver said made me want to push for more and dedicate 10 miles to her, their effort and their journey.
 And well, if I was going to run 10 miles, I might as well tack on 3.1 more and dedicate them to myself.
 My workout with Pat from Saturday was still affecting me -- my arms were sore and for the first 5 miles, I kept my elbows tucked in to my body.
 Eventually my pectoralis muscles started to loosen up.
 Once that happened, running felt much better.

 My appointment today with Pat H. was scheduled for 7 am.
 Not being a natural morning person, I made sure to lay out my clothing and pack my bags (work clothing, toiletries, and breakfast) the night before.
 I set my alarm for 6 so I would have time to take a shower if I needed it to wake up, toss something in my mouth, and hoof it to the gym.
 I guess I was so excited to train with Pat again, that I didn't get to sleep until 1 am and mysteriously woke up at 5.
 I lay in bed until 6 cuddling with my cats.

 (As a complete aside, I wanted to express the utter love I had for myself and my body this morning.
 What a journey it has been.
 To be able to wake up, stretch and just love myself to bits is something that wouldn't have happened last year.
 I'm thankful for this.
 I'm thankful for every good day my body gives me.
 And it shows.
 Imperfect, and with some work to do, but I love each and every bit of me.)